Hierarchical Kendall copulas: Properties and inference: Hierarchical Kendall copulas

-The Kendall distribution functions $K_1,...,K_d$ are used to summarize the information contained in the clusters (transformation of $n_i$-variate to univariate random variable).
-While one may also think of other transformations, we believe that Kendall distribution functions are particularly useful for this purpose.
-First, since the Kendall distribution function is monotone, $C_0$ essentially models the comovement of the contour levels \eqref{eq:levelset}.
+The condition $K(0)=0$ in the second property is fulfilled in particular by all absolutely continuous copulas.
+Examples of exchangeable copulas are Archimedean \eqref{eq:archcop} and elliptical copulas with equi-correlation matrix.

+The nesting copula $C_0$ then essentially models the comovement of the cluster copula level sets \eqref{eq:levelset}.
 This can be seen as a proxy for the strength of dependence in the clusters, since the dimensionality of the single clusters is ``normalized'' through the Kendall distribution functions.
-Second, other variables such as components of an elliptical distribution do not contain such specific information which summarizes the information in a single variable.
-And third, a focus on tails, as it is often desired, is empirically hardly feasible, since tail behavior is very hard to quantify appropriately.
-Thus, the transformation using the Kendall distribution function reasonably summarizes the (dependence) information of a multivariate random vector in the spirit of the univariate probability integral transform.
-For the particular purpose of risk aggregation an alternative hierarchical dependence model for sums of random variables was recently proposed by \shortciteN{ArbenzHummelMainik2011}.
+Other variables such as components of an elliptical distribution do not contain such specific information that summarizes the information in a single variable.
+Thus, the transformation using the Kendall distribution function reasonably summarizes the (dependence) information of a multivariate random vector in the spirit of the univariate probability integral transform and with the appealing characteristics stated in Proposition \ref{prop:kendallagg}.
+For the particular purpose of risk aggregation, an alternative hierarchical dependence model for sums of random variables was recently proposed by \shortciteN{ArbenzHummelMainik2011}.

-In the case of Archimedean clusters we can give a particularly convenient representation of the multivariate distribution of $U_1,...,U_n$.
+In the case of Archimedean clusters, we can give a particularly convenient representation of the multivariate distribution of $U_1,...,U_n$.

-\begin{Remark}[Hierarchical Kendall copula with Archimedean clusters] Let $\boldsymbol{U}=(U_1,...,U_n)$ be distributed according to a hierarchical Kendall copula $C_\mathcal{K}$, where $C_1,...,C_d$ are Archimedean with generators $\varphi_1,...,\varphi_d$, respectively.
-According to \citeN{McNeilNeslehova2009} it holds for all $i=1,...,d$,
+\begin{Remark}[Hierarchical Kendall copula with Archimedean clusters] Let $\boldsymbol{U}:=(U_1,...,U_n)^\prime$ be distributed according to a hierarchical Kendall copula $C_\mathcal{K}$, where $C_1,...,C_d$ are Archimedean with generators $\varphi_1,...,\varphi_d$, respectively.
+According to \citeN{McNeilNeslehova2009}, it holds for all $i=1,...,d$,